Diane A. Safer, PhD

 Polyarteritis nodosa is an autoimmune disease.
 Your immune system is your body’s defense system.
 It fights diseases and infections.
 An autoimmune disease is a condition in which your body's immune system mistakenly attacks your own body.
 With polyarteritis nodosa, medium-sized arteries and, less commonly, small arteries become inflamed and damaged.
 The inflammation of the arteries affects many different organs.

 The cause of polyarteritis nodosa is unknown.
-In relatively rare cases, however, it occurs with
+In rare cases, however, it occurs with

 virus infection or